FedericoBruzzone/tdlib-rs/README.md

 # tdlib-rs

+This is an improved version of the [tdlib-rs](https://github.com/paper-plane-developers/tdlib-rs) library that not required `pkg-config` as a dependency and has a more flexible way to build the library.

 A Rust wrapper around the Telegram Database library.
 It includes a generator to automatically generate the types and functions from the TDLib's [Type Language](https://core.telegram.org/mtproto/TL) file.

 It's mainly created for using it in the [Telegrand](https://github.com/melix99/telegrand) client, but it should work also for any other Rust project.